2017 DIRECTING INTENSIVE

 July 22nd & 23rd

-Applications are now open for screen directors living in regional NSW to attend Screenworks’ two-day directing intensive to further develop their directing skills.
+Applications are now open for screen directors living in regional NSW and regional Queensland to attend Screenworks’ two-day directing intensive to further develop their directing skills.

 Application deadline midday 29 June